How to use and configure ajax with jQuery? - Updated Examples

 Examples with AJAX and jQuery

-In this section we will see a set of examples to demonstrate some of the functionalities of AJAX and exemplifying its use along the way; Throughout the examples we reference some files through their URL:
+In this section we will see a set of examples to demonstrate some of the functionalities of AJAX and exemplify its use along the way; throughout the examples we reference some files through their URL:

 <?php